-The US EPA has largely relied on the work of the IPCC regarding climate change and its impacts, despite the requirement in the Clean Air Act (as amended) that EPA performs and/or funds its own research.
+The US EPA has largely relied on the work of the IPCC regarding climate change and its impacts, despite the requirement in the Clean Air Act (as amended) that EPA perform and/or fund its own research.
 EPA has also been extremely reluctant to share its research and computer code outside the Agency.
 The Agency has ignored numerous FOIA requests and has been repeatedly sued under that legislation.
 The EPA has also collaborated with several large environmental groups, assisting them in suing the Agency under the Clean Air Act (CAA) and then settling out of court to achieve its goals.
+This "sue and settle" collaboration has been terminated by Administrator Pruitt.

-The EPA has extended its "mandate" under the CAA to include CO2, aided and abetted by the US Supreme Court, despite the fact that the US Congress considered CO2 in the development of the CAA, but chose not to include it under the provisions of the Act.
+The EPA has extended its "mandate" under the CAA to include CO_2 , aided and abetted by the US Supreme Court, despite the fact that the US Congress considered CO_2 in the development of the CAA, but chose not to include it under the provisions of the Act.

 EPA has been very aggressive in expanding its authority under the CAA, while also avoiding its responsibilities under the Act.
-EPA issued an Endangerment Finding regarding CO2 in 2009.
+EPA issued an Endangerment Finding regarding CO_2 in 2009.
 However, EPA has yet to produce the National Ambient Air Quality Standard (NAAQS) explicitly required by the CAA as the result of such an Endangerment Finding; and there seem to be no references in the open literature that the EPA is developing an NAAQS for CO2.
+EPA Administrator Pruitt plans to revise or vacate the Endangerment Finding based on recent research which demonstrates that the Finding is no longer appropriate.